Feeling vindicated by Mueller report, Trump's supporters turn their fire on the media

 MSNBC declined to comment.
 CNN and The Washington Post did not immediately return requests for comment.
 (MSNBC is part of NBCUniversal News Group, which also oversees NBC News.)

-Vivian Schiller, the chief executive of Civil Media Foundation, a nonprofit journalism organization, warned journalists not to overreact to the conservative critiques.
+Vivian Schiller, the chief executive of Civil Media Foundation, a nonprofit journalism organization, warned journalists not to overreact to the critiques from Trump supporters.

 Most of the critiques came from conservatives, but many on the political left offered their own subtle jabs, arguing that the media was overplaying Barr’s letter, which said that Mueller found no proof that the president colluded with Russia and declined to make a judgment on whether he had obstructed Mueller’s investigation.